protoloft/klipper_z_calibration/README.md

 ```

 **CAUTION: If you use a bed mesh, the coordinates for probing on the print bed must be
-exactly the relative reference point of the mesh since this is the zero point!
-In this
+exactly the relative reference point of the mesh since this is the zero point!**
-case, you can ommit these properties and as default the relative reference point of the
+In this case, you can ommit these properties and the relative reference point of the mesh
-mesh will be taken automatically (the `relative_reference_index` of the `bed_mesh` is
+will be taken automatically (the `relative_reference_index` of the `bed_mesh` is required
-required for this)!**
+for this and there is no support for round bed/mesh so far)!

 The `switch_offset` is the already mentioned offset from the switch body (which is the
 probed position) to the actual trigger point.
 A starting point can be taken from the